Last Updated on November 24, 2021 by Ope Quadri

 As for rainfall, it ranges between 1,300 millimetres each year in the south and only 700 millimetres each year in the extreme north.
 Of course, this pattern is not unique to just Bauchi State, but is a popular trend in the West Africa sub-region as a whole.

 The Southern region of the State welcomes the Rain earlier before the northern part.
-In the southern part, it rains very heavy and they lasts longer.
+In the southern part, it rains very heavily and they lasts longer.
 But in the other part, the rain comes later – usually around June or July.

 There are over 50 tribal groups in the State.
 However, the major ones are: